MFErickson/Intraspecific-variation-in-toxicity-CBG/README.md

 ## 1. **Data Folder**
 The `data` folder contains:
 - The raw data, including a spreadsheet with toxicity data, colour metrics, and collection data for each sample.
--The raw data from controls (H2O, Methanol and Pieris rapae)
+- The raw data from controls (H2O, Methanol and Pieris rapae)

 ## 2. **Data Columns**
 | Column Name        | Description |